A step-by-step outline of the examination process for PhD and named doctoral candidates.

 The examination process can be a stressful time for doctoral candidates.
 This page aims to relieve some of that stress by giving you, as a doctoral candidate, an idea of what to expect.
 Generally speaking, the examination process follows the step-by-step outline described below, although it may differ in some cases.

-The examination process starts upon initial submission of your doctoral thesis, and generally takes up to 6 months though it may be longer in some cases.
+The examination process starts upon initial submission of your doctoral thesis and generally takes up to 6 months, though it may be longer in some cases.
 The process is managed by a dedicated Examinations team at the School of Graduate Studies.
-The team will keep you updated with fortnightly updates on the progress of your examination starting eight weeks after your initial submission.
+Starting eight weeks after your initial submission, the team will send you fortnightly updates on the progress of your examination.

 Before your examination process begins, you must let the School of Graduate Studies (SGS) know that you are preparing to submit your thesis.
 You should notify SGS by email three months in advance of your planned submission date.
 They will provide you with important information about, and encourage you to book an appointment for, your initial thesis submission.

 Contact the School of Graduate Studies at email@example.com.